Are you moving on a working holiday visa to Canada? How exciting!

 - It takes less than a day to get a bank account, social insurance number, or SIM card.

-- It isn’t as easy with an accommodation though.
+- It isn’t as easy with accommodation though.

 - No matter what city you are relocating to, get a place in advance.

-- We have booked six weeks accommodation in Vancouver as soon as we got our flights.
+- We have booked six weeks of accommodation in Vancouver as soon as we got our flights.

-- If you haven’t signed up with Airbnb yet, you can do it here and receive a discount off your first stay.
+- If you haven’t signed up with Airbnb yet, you can do it here and receive up to $76 discount off your first stay.
+Or read our Airbnb tips here.

-- We have arrived in March and got one bedroom apartment with Airbnb for about $2000 a month.
+- We have arrived in March and got a one-bedroom apartment with Airbnb for about $2000 a month.
+If you want to find out how to save money on Airbnb read our guide here.

 Our tip: Check out this moving to Canada article If you feel confused and not sure where to start.